oslabs-beta/SvARIA/README.md

 each element has an id and a class.

 **NavBar (parent element)**
-id = 'navBar'
+id: 'navBar',
-class = "sv-navagation"
+class: "sv-navagation"

 **Heading (child element)**

-id = 'navBar-heading'
+id: 'navBar-heading',
-class = "sv-nav-heading"
+class: "sv-nav-heading"

 **List (child elements)**

-id ='navBar-link-<i>' (where i is the index of that list element)t class = "sv-nav-link"
+id: 'navBar-link-/<i>/' **(where i is the index of that list element)**,
+class: "sv-nav-link"

 ### Overiding the default ID: